bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_2.md

 ### Your Tasks

-Open up `homework_02.py` and take a look at what's already existing in the file.
+Open up `hw02.py` (hopefully you've renamed it from <code>hw02_template.py</code>) and take a look at what's already existing in the file.
 Make sure to run it to see its output as it stands now.
 Your task for this homework is split up into 4 parts.

+> Note: Just like in the tutorial and lecture, do not edit (or even bother opening) <code>cs110_hw2.py</code> – the helper file.

 * * *

 ## Task 1.
 Practice

-Right now if you run `homework_02.py` you'll see a coordinate grid.
+Right now if you run `hw02.py` you'll see a coordinate grid.
 Notice that there's one strange thing about it – <mark>the y-axis is flipped!
 As we go DOWN on the y-axis, the y-values INCREASE.
 As we go UP the y-axis, the y-value DECREASES.</mark> Keep this in mind as you're working.

 <details>
-  <summary>On a Mac in Dark Mode?</summary>
+  <summary>On a Mac in Dark Mode - you might not see the grid!</summary>
-  If you're on a Mac and are currently in Dark mode, you might white grid line with greyish dots.
+  If you're on a Mac and are currently in Dark mode, you might get white grid lines with greyish dots.
 You can fix this by either:
   1. <a href="https://support.apple.com/en-us/HT208976" target="_blank"> Use these instructions from Apple to switch to Light mode.</a><br>
   2. On line 2, change the value of the <em>background</em> input to <em>"black"</em> rather than <code>"white"</code>.
 </details>